kenjyco/kenjyco/setup-mac.md

 > For whatever reason, when you have a major system upgrade on Macs, there are
 > almost always some issues...

-If some command line tools you are used to running stop working immediate after system upgrade, try re-installing xcode
+If some command line tools you are used to running stop working immediately after system upgrade, try re-installing xcode

 ```
 % xcode-select --install